 Manual Handling Risk Assessments

-The course aims to provide information and advice for staff carrying out manual handling risk assessments, not only for lifting and carrying operations, but also work with machinery where bodily force is required.
+The course aims to provide information and advice for staff carrying out manual handling risk assessments, not only for lifting and carrying operations, but also for repetitive tasks as well as working with machinery where bodily force is required.
 Injuries caused by manual handling operations are responsible for a significant number of accidents and lost time in the workplace.

 AIMS AND OBJECTIVES OF THE SESSION: